Hype StackHypeStack

 When to re-run

 onboard is idempotent and safe to run again.
-Existing .env values are kept, already-applied migrations are detected and skipped, and Docker is only started if it's down.
+Existing .env values are kept: press Enter on any prompt to leave the current value alone.
 Run it after adding new packs, pulling a fresh checkout, or switching starter variants.